 Research can be a powerful way for teachers to enhance science content and pedagogy.
 The goal of the VT EPSCoR CWDD middle level outreach program is to expose middle level teachers and students to scientific research.
 We can provide a connection to active research in a variety of ways:

 - 1. CONNECT TEACHERS WITH RESEARCH

-The Research on Adaptation to Climate Change program has a large and broad network of researchers available to mentor teachers interested in increasing their content knowledge through research.
+The Basin Resilience to Extreme Events (BREE) program has a large and broad network of researchers available to mentor teachers interested in increasing their content knowledge through research.
 We work with social scientists, lake ecologists, watershed hydrologists, community ecologists, biogeochemists, geographers, and climatologists, to name just a few.
-Browse the RACC People page to see each research faculty's area of expertise.
+Browse the BREE People page to see each research faculty's area of expertise.

 Join us for a day of learning about macroinvertebrate communities in Vermont streams.
 Involving students in sampling and identifying macroinvertebrate communities is a terrific place-based, hands-on approach to teaching standards addressing earth systems, ecology, human activities and impacts on natural resources, biodiversity, and environmental change.
 Workshop participants will create a page for their own stream site on the Vermont EPSCoR Streams Project WikiEducator page, which because of the Wiki nature of the site, can be adjusted by the educator in the future as needed.

 - When: December 13, 2016 from 10 a.m.– 3 p.m.

 Where: Saint Michael's College in Colchester, VT(Cheray Science Hall)

 Cost: Free (lunch included), mileage reimbursement optional

 Kits: Kits of materials may be borrowed for free by teachers